opengisch/QFieldCloud/README.md

     docker compose exec app python manage.py collectstatic

-## Using certificate from Let's Encrypt
+### Using certificate from Let's Encrypt

 By default, QFieldCloud is using a self-signed certificate.
 For production use you should use a valid certificate.

+Note you want to change the `LETSENCRYPT_EMAIL`, `LETSENCRYPT_RSA_KEY_SIZE` and `LETSENCRYPT_STAGING` variables in `.env`.

-On a server with a public domain, you should install Let's Encrypt certificate by running the following command:
+On a server with a public domain, you can get a certificate issued by Let's Encrypt using certbot running the following command:

     ./scripts/init_letsencrypt.sh

 The certificates will be renewed automatically.

-To use Let's Encrypt with certbot you just need to uncomment the following lines in your `.env`:
+To use this Let's Encrypt certificate within QFieldCloud you just need to uncomment the following lines in your `.env`:

     QFIELDCLOUD_TLS_CERT=/etc/letsencrypt/live/${QFIELDCLOUD_HOST}/fullchain.pem
     QFIELDCLOUD_TLS_KEY=/etc/letsencrypt/live/${QFIELDCLOUD_HOST}/privkey.pem
     QFIELDCLOUD_TLS_DHPARAMS=/etc/nginx/dhparams/dhparams4096.pem

-You can also use your own certificates by changing them in `QFIELDCLOUD_TLS_CERT` and `QFIELDCLOUD_TLS_KEY`.
+You can also use your own certificates by placing them in `conf/nginx/certs/` ànd changing `QFIELDCLOUD_TLS_CERT` and `QFIELDCLOUD_TLS_KEY` accordingly.
 Don't forget to create your Diffie-Hellman parameters.

-Note you want to change the `LETSENCRYPT_EMAIL`, `LETSENCRYPT_RSA_KEY_SIZE` and `LETSENCRYPT_STAGING` variables.

-### Infrastructure
+## Infrastructure

 Based on this example
 <https://testdriven.io/blog/dockerizing-django-with-postgres-gunicorn-and-nginx/>